ExperiencersInternational/tvsetup/readme.md

 Despite it being my best intentions not to host any copyrighted content, due to only focusing on free to air content, there may be a few things that slip through the cracks, and in those cases, please submit a copyright removal request to me, and I will remove the affected content on the list.
 Please don't just go and file a request to GitHub and take down the entire thing.

+Please also note that I don't host any of the content apart from the Information channel which is a looping video.

 ## Contributors

 Here is a few basic things to take note of when contributing: